juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 In addition to tracking a conversation context, a capable chatbot must maintain the context properly so it can resume a task flow after each interruption.
 To resume a context, a chatbot must inform users where they are (e.g., which task and where in the task) so the users are aware and can continue with the resumed task flow.

 Using the chat examples shown above, each chatbot must ***repeat*** what it was saying (e.g., re-asking its question) before it was interrupted.
 This is similar to defining "reprompts" using [Google Dialogflow](https://en.wikipedia.org/wiki/Dialogflow).
-The challenge however is that a chatbot designer must  remember to define "reprompts" for every possible interruption point in a conversation because interruptions can occur any time.
+The challenge however is that if a chatbot designer must  manually define "reprompts" for every possible interruption point in a conversation.

 Again, most chatbot platforms leave the challenges of maintaining and resuming a conversation context to chatbot designers or developers, who must painstakingly recognize all potential interruptions and add "reprompts" to resume a conversation.
 This process is also impractical and infeasible as the number of tasks or intents grows.